First, let’s not get this twisted.

 Even if a blog post doesn’t reach the green light of whatever SEO optimisation tool you’re using, it doesn’t mean it’s a low-quality piece of content.
 It’s wrong to look at the feedback in a way that rigidly defines your writing as good or bad.

-If you’re using the primary keyword over and over in hopes of ranking higher, then you’re doing it wrong.
-John Mueller, the Senior Webmaster Trends Analyst of Google even replied to a question on Reddit stating that keyword density is not an SEO factor.
+John Mueller, the Senior Webmaster Trends Analyst of Google even replied to a question on Reddit stating that keyword density is not a ranking factor.

 While SEO tools can tell you what keywords people are entering, it doesn’t have the ability to analyse the search intent on a human level for you.

-Using the data on a basic level won’t make you stand out.
+Using the data provided on a basic level won’t make you stand out.
 It just leads to plain content because you’re still following the same approach as everyone else.

-3. No Guarantee for Page 1 Rankings
+3. Assuming Guaranteed Page 1 Rankings

 It doesn’t matter if you’ve included all the keyword suggestions from whatever optimisation tool you’re using.
 Even if you do, it won’t guarantee page 1 rankings.